Techscq/translatable-criteria/src/docs/api-reference/en.md

 - **Properties:**
   - `alias: AliasUnion`: The alias of the entity being joined to.
-  - `join_relation_type: JoinRelationType`: The type of relationship.
+  - `relation_type: JoinRelationType`: The type of relationship.
+  - `metadata?: { [key: string]: any }`: Optional metadata associated with this specific join configuration.

 Back to Index